JakeGinesin/tunnelbees/README.md

 # Tunnelbees
 Tunnelbees is a SSH honeypot that can securely let a client through given a shared secret.
 By default, the Tunnelbees server will open ports 1 through 4096 to a SSH honeypot.
-Through a zero-knowledge handshake, a client and the Tunnelbees server can agree on a temporary, random port to open to proper SSH.
+Through a zero-knowledge handshake demonstrating shared knowledge of a secret, a client and the Tunnelbees server can agree on a temporary, random port to open to proper SSH.
 This scheme is designed to be resistant to a powerful attacker that can observe, analyze, and replay packets, as well as scan ports.

 Tunnelbees uses Schnorr signatures for the interactive zero-knowledge scheme.
 Likewise, Tunnelbees relies on the discrete logarithm problem, so Shor's algorithm can efficiently crack this.
 When quantum supremacy?